felipeimp22/felipeimp22/README.md

 ### 🤳 who am i ?
-My name is Felipe, i m developer and I'm a technology lover 😍.
+My name is Felipe, i'm a full stack developer and I'm a technology lover 😍.

 I believe that the most important thing to do is to always be